1. Is it possible to camp outside a campsite in Croatia?

 In Croatia it is strictly forbidden to camp in open areas outside registered campsites.
 Illegal camping is punishable by law.
 You are only allowed to camp inside registered campsites or on parking lots expressly designated for campers and caravans.

 Camping with campers is allowed only inside registered campsites.
 Campsites are mainly equipped with a camper service (water and discharge).
-Some camps have a reserved area close to the camp entrance that is deicated to campers who require a short stop or sleepover.
-For more details visit specific camp web sites.
+Some camps have a reserved area close to the camp entrance that is dedicated to campers who require a short stop or sleepover.
+List of camper stops in Croatia.

 It is recommended that you make an advance bookings especially if you intend having your holiday during the high season.
 For accommodation in mobile homes, apartments and bungalows it is recommended that you make an advance booking regardless of the season.
 Most campsites have their own booking system on their websites; for more details, please follow the link for the respective campsites on our camp detail pages.
 For some campsites you can now make your online booking directly from our site.